arpitbbhayani/articles/blogs/sliding-window-ratelimiter.md

 ```

 ### Registering the request
-Once we have validated that the request is good to go through it is time to register it in the store and the defined function `register_request` does exactly that.
+Once we have validated that the request is good to go through, it is time to register it in the store and the defined function `register_request` does exactly that.

 ```python
 def register_request(key, ts):